quantmind/pulsar/docs/source/design.rst

 The Arbiter
 ~~~~~~~~~~~~~~~~~
 When using pulsar actor layer, you need to use pulsar in **server state**,
-that is to say, there will be a centralised :class:`.Arbiter` controlling the main
+that is to say, there will be a centralised **Arbiter** controlling the main
 :ref:`event loop <asyncio-event-loop>` in the **main thread** of the
 **master process**.
 The arbiter is a specialised :class:`.Actor`
-which control the life of all :class:`.Actor` and :class:`.Monitor`.
+which control the life of all :class:`.Actor` and
+:ref:`monitors <design-monitor>`

 .. _design-arbiter:

-To access the :class:`.Arbiter`, from the main process, one can use the
+To access the arbiter, from the main process, one can use the
 :func:`.arbiter` high level function::

     >>> arbiter = pulsar.arbiter()